 Berger expands on her theory as to why Democrats are better for manufacturing.
 “Republicans really basically have been opposed to anything that looked like support for industrial policy, or support for manufacturing, aside from the ‘keep America great by closing the borders’ sort of policy.
 I think that the Democrats – because of having a strong union, component in the democratic constituency – have been somewhat more supportive.”

-This pattern, alongside early indications in Joe Biden’s presidency that the spotlight would be on the manufacturing industry and the building of policy around it, give many in the US manufacturing industry hope for some improvement.
+This pattern, alongside a heavy focus on manufacturing in the first half of Joe Biden’s presidency, gives many in the US manufacturing industry hope for some improvement.